eltongmt/nao_play/README.md

 **[Done]**
 *   Use YOLO model to recognize objects from nao's view
 *   Make ALMotion work without ALMath module
+*   Move head and arms using setTransforms & TransformsInterpolations
+*   Nao can look to detected object

 **[Active]**
-*   Move head using setTransformations
-*   Move arms to point straight
+*   Debug setTransforms

 **[Future]**
-*   Make nao turn head to detected object
 *   Make nao point to detected object

 # Building qi from Source